The International Institute for Improvement in Veterinary Ethics (IIIVE) Planned for Mid-2026 Launch

 The same systemic failure applies to the veterinary industry’s regulatory organisations.
 They are peer-reviewed, peer-governed, and peer-protected . . . while the output of "ethics committees" - if not their very existence - are more marketing-value branding exercises than non-negotiable, enforceable standards.

-But WE are the stakeholders who provide the love, who provide the life-long care, and who (usually with great financial pain and sacrifice) represent the financial lifeblood of the broader veterinary industry.
-Yet, in the sterile halls of academia and regulation, our voices are treated as secondary emotional noise rather than primary ethical stakeholders.
-And, in what would finally become the flashpoint for the mobilisation of the International Institute for Improvement in Veterinary Ethics, also - most concerningly of all - in the teaching-based veterinary "hospitals" that pet parents assume (very wrongfully, in this case, and probably in many more) represent the very best option for their beloved pets' "care" and treatment.
+Yet WE are the stakeholders who provide the love, who provide the life-long care, and who (usually with great financial pain and sacrifice) represent the financial lifeblood of the broader veterinary industry.
+But in the sterile halls of academia and regulation, our voices are treated as secondary emotional noise rather than primary ethical stakeholders.

 The Catalyst for IIIVE